 The new species have been classified within a single established genus, Sciodaphyllum.
-All four are restricted entirely to the Río Zuñac watershed and not one has a range greater than 8km².
+Four of the five are restricted entirely to the Río Zuñac watershed, and of these four not one has a range greater than 8km².
 They also share the same conservation status: Vulnerable.
 For Lou Jost, Director of EcoMinga, the discovery has “proved once again the amazing endemism, diversity and conservation importance” of the Rio Zuñac Reserve.

 World Land Trust (WLT) were thrilled to learn that one of the species, Sciodaphyllum recaldiorum, has been named in honour of the Recalde family.
 Abdon and Jesús Recalde were the first rangers hired to protect EcoMinga’s reserves, just a few years after the organisation was founded in 2005.
 Once hunters in their youth, the brothers have since dedicated their lives to the research and protection of Ecuador’s remarkable biodiversity.
 Jesús in particular has “steered the evolution and growth of Fundación EcoMinga with his gentle wisdom,” says Lou.